 For starters, this countertop appliance is a sturdy and sizeable tool, with a sleek elegant brushed matte black finish.
 This heavy-duty machine can accommodate 5.8 quarts inside, making servings for 3-5 people, and has temperature settings from 170° to 400° F.

 This air fryer will be a lifesaver when the football starts again.
 I mean, delicious crispy foods with 85% fewer calories than deep-frying.
-Just think of all the goodies I can make for tailgating snacks month!

 This air fryer has user-friendly one-touch controls with 11 presets like shrimp, frozen food, French fries, and more that are easy to figure out.
 And the angled LED digital touchscreen display is easy to read when you stand in front of it.